opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

 _The wife’s submissions_

-21     With respect to access, the wife submitted that in _BG v BF_ [2007] 3 SLR(R) 233 at [13] the Court of Appeal had held that, as far as possible, the child should be allowed to interact with both parents so that he can get as far as possible a normal family life.
+21     With respect to access, the wife submitted that in _BG v BF_ <span class="citation">[2007] 3 SLR(R) 233</span> at [13] the Court of Appeal had held that, as far as possible, the child should be allowed to interact with both parents so that he can get as far as possible a normal family life.
 Therefore, unless there are strong

 reasons to deny access, the non-custodial parent ( _ie_ , the parent without care and control) should always get access to the child.
-Supervised access would be necessary in certain circumstances (see _BKJ v BKK_ [2013] SGDC 261 at [23]–[25]):
+Supervised access would be necessary in certain circumstances (see _BKJ v BKK_ <span class="citation">[2013] SGDC 261</span> at [23]–[25]):

  23 Supervised access will normally only be necessary if there is a risk of abuse or some other kind of danger to the child.
 There must, however, be a reasonable basis for the allegations of abuse or danger, and a mere unsubstantiated fear or suspicion on is most definitely not a sufficient ground to justify supervised access.